codee-com/open-catalog/Checks/PWR021/README.md

 generated in the first loop.
 By promoting temporary scalar values to a vector, we preserve the values calculated by the first loop to be used in a second loop.

->**Note**
+> [!NOTE]
->Loop fission introduces additional memory overheads, which is needed to
+> Loop fission introduces additional memory overheads, which is needed to
->allocate, read/write and deallocate the memory of the vector resulting from the
+> allocate, read/write and deallocate the memory of the vector resulting from the
->promotion of the temporary scalar variable.
+> promotion of the temporary scalar variable.
 The implementation of loop fission
->must take this into consideration to produce performant code.
+> must take this into consideration to produce performant code.

 ### Code examples